modxorg/Docs/en/getting-started/maintenance/securing-modx.md

 #### connectors

-Just as with the manager directory, choose a random alphanumeric name for your `connectors` directory, and then update your core/config/config.inc.php to reflect the new location, e.g.
+Just as with the `manager` directory, choose a random alphanumeric name for your `connectors` directory, and then update your core/config/config.inc.php to reflect the new location, e.g.:

 ``` php
 $modx_connectors_path = '/home/youruser/public_html/0therp4th/';
 $modx_connectors_url = '/0therp4th/';
 ```

-While some files within the `connectors` can be blocked from the public

 As with the Manager, this could also _potentially_ live on a separate domain.
 However as the Manager uses the connectors as AJAX endpoints, this needs to be on the same domain as the Manager unless you also allow cross origin requests.